DIY: Create your own Maison Fauve hair bow barrette

 -

-The main strip to be cut x2 at the fold
+The main band to be cut x2 on the fold

 -

-Also cut two 32x7 cm rectangles of G710 iron-on adhesive.
-Iron-on each main strip (on the back of the fabric) by centering the iron-on adhesive.
+Also cut 2 rectangles of 32x7 cm of G710 fusible interfacing.
+Fuse each main band (on the wrong side of the fabric) by centering the interfacing.

 Your pieces are ready to start sewing.
 Seam allowances are included and are 1 cm.